preethi-prabhakaran/SauceDemo-Selenium-PyTest/README.md

 # SauceDemo-Selenium-PyTest
 This project implements an end-to-end automated testing framework for the Saucedemo E-commerce Website using Python, Selenium, and Pytest.
-It validates core functionalities like authentication, product browsing, add-to-cart, checkout, and burger menu interactions — packaged with Docker for portability and integrated with Jenkins CI/CD for automated execution and reporting.
+It validates core functionalities like authentication, product browsing, add-to-cart, checkout, and burger menu interactions — packaged with Docker for portability and integrated with Jenkins and GitHub Actions for CI/CD - for automated execution and reporting.

 Tech Stack
 ---------------